SQL Patterns

 Pattern 4: Running Total & Moving Average

-Problem: Show cumulative spend and a 3-month moving average alongside monthly figures.
+Problem: Show running spend and a 3-month moving average next to the monthly numbers.

 WITH monthly AS (